Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Custom vehicles are another category that may be exempt from the front license plate requirement.
 These vehicles are often modified or personalized to reflect the owner’s unique style and preferences.
 Adding a front license plate to a custom vehicle could disrupt the overall design and customization efforts put into the vehicle.
 By exempting custom vehicles from the front license plate rule, owners can maintain the integrity of their vehicle’s appearance.

-- Including a front license plate on a custom vehicle may clash with its customized look.
+• Including a on a custom vehicle may clash with its customized look.

 Specialty Plates